 Fiscal reform is a further common challenge.
 Overall, Latin America has increased its capacity to tax incomes and economic activity.
 Tax-to-GDP ratio has consistently increased in Latin America, from 13% in 1990 to 20% today , reducing the gap vis-à-vis euro area levels (which are around 30% of GDP).
 Yet, this figure remains low, reducing Latin American states’ capacity to improve public services.

 On the other hand, Europe faces the challenge of finding an adequate balance between fiscal consolidation and policies which foster sustainable and inclusive growth, which is also one of the big challenges in Latin America.

-What do we mean by Inclusive Growth?
+What do we mean by ?
 Well, basically that economic growth should deliver better living standards for all, and that increased prosperity must imply better social outcomes and greater well-being.
 A substantial commitment to social inclusion is imperative to achieving sustainable economic growth in the 21st century.

 With the right tools and policies, we can make it happen.
 The OECD’s Inclusive Growth Initiative takes up the challenge.
 It aims to enhance policy makers’ understanding of the adverse effects of rising inequality on growth, and turn inclusiveness into a driver of stronger economic performance.
 We stand ready to help both regions face this challenge.